Quantisation of derived Lagrangians: Global quantisations

 \subsubsection{Centres}

-From now on, we refer to $BD_k$-algebras in complete filtered cochain chain complexes as stacky $BD_k$-algebras.
+From now on, we refer to $BD_k$-algebras in complete filtered cochain chain complexes (simplicially localised at levelwise filtered quasi-isomorphisms) as stacky $BD_k$-algebras.
 Adapting \cite[Theorem 5.3.1.14]{lurieHigherAlgebra} from $\infty$-operads to the operads $BD_k$ in filtered chain complexes will give a stacky $BD_k$-algebra